syncfusion-content/winui-docs/winui/Rating/Customization.md

 ## IsReadOnly

-The Rating control isreadonly can be customized using the `IsReadOnly` Property.
+The Rating control provides support to restrict the user's selection and only allows viewing of the rating value by setting the `IsReadOnly` property value as true.
 The default value is `false`.

 {% tabs %}
 {% highlight XAML %}